Robert-van-Engelen/ForthMSX/README.md

 # ForthMSX - a Forth 2012 standard system for MSX

-The goal of this ongoing project is to implement a "wicked fast" and complete Forth 2012 standard system for MSX.
+The goal of this ongoing project is to implement a "wicked fast" [Forth 2012 standard](https://forth-standard.org/standard/words) system for MSX.

 This repo will also include a complete Forth manual in the near future, similar to the Forth manual I wrote for [Forth500](https://github.com/Robert-van-Engelen/Forth500).